LoopKit/loopdocs/docs/operation/algorithm/temp-basal.md

 ## Calculated Dose

-The Loop algorithm takes one of four actions depending upon the eventual blood glucose, predicted glucose, target range and glucose safety threshold when Closed Loop operation is enabled.
+The Loop algorithm takes one of four actions depending upon the eventual glucose, predicted glucose, target range and glucose safety threshold when Closed Loop operation is enabled.

 The recommended insulin dose (positive or negative) is calculated first, then the Temp Basal or Automatic Bolus to be enacted is modified based on the recommended dose, dosing strategy, maximum Temp Basal and maximum Bolus settings.
 The automated dosing (increase or decrease) is updated with every CGM value - typically every 5 minutes.